57th Annual 2020 Event

 A longtime tradition for more than half a century, Fernandina Beach is the birthplace of the modern shrimping industry in America.
 First held in 1963 (originally called the “Shrimp Boat” Festival), the inaugural event began with shrimp boat races and a blessing of the shrimp fleet.

-Watch wonderful video below, a nice tribute to local Fernandina Beach shrimping history.
+Watch wonderful video below, a tribute to local Fernandina Beach shrimping history.
 The documentary-style production from the Amelia Island CVB features aerial views, interesting interviews, plus an historic overview (including vintage images and old film footage).
 Well worth watching, learn why “wild-caught” is superior-tasting shrimp.

 Eat for a good cause!
 All food booths are run by a local, Nassau County, Florida non-profit.
 This is a fundraising event for many local organizations.
 The festival’s food booths offer a wide selection including fried seafood plates, low country boil, shrimp gumbo, shrimp pie, grilled shrimp, Cajun shrimp, popcorn shrimp, and shrimp salad.
 Look for signs at food booths to learn whether “wild-caught” shrimp is being served (or ask).